 Learning times tables is really important.
-After all, they’re the building blocks of maths, and with your multiplications mastered, you can do almost anything!
-Here are some of the ways in which memorising tables can benefit your child.
+After all, they’re the building blocks of maths, and with your multiplications mastered, you can do anything!
+Here are just some of the ways in which memorising tables can benefit your child.

-Tables help with mental arithmetic
+They help with mental arithmetic

-Tables can help you understand other mathematical concepts
+They help children understand other concepts

-Perhaps most importantly, memorising their tables will give your child confidence in their own skills – there’s nothing more ‘grown up’ than not having to use your fingers to work out an answer!
+Perhaps most importantly, memorising their tables will give your child confidence in their own skills.
+There’s nothing more grown-up than not having to use your fingers to work out an answer!

 DoodleTables is available as part of a DoodleMaths subscription, available in the Apple AppStore, Google Play Store and Amazon Appstore.